parvejmosharaf/snake-game-pax/README.md

 # Snake-game
-Classic Nokia mobile Snake game recreated using HTML, CSS and Javascript.
+Snake game recreated using HTML, CSS and Javascript.
 Used div based grid system to render game board.

 ## Features
 - Game can be started using start button